 - In a medium size frying pan, gently warm the olive oil and add the garlic slices, cook gently for 1 minute or until lightly brown.
 Remove from the oil, add the piquillo peppers and slowly cook for five minutes.
 Sprinkle a pinch of sugar, season with sea salt and return the garlic, cook for a further 10 minutes on low heat and set aside.

-- For the quail eggs, gently crack each egg using the edge of a knife.
+- To cook the morcilla, cut the sausage into small cubes or slices and fry in a hot frying pan for a couple of minutes.
+Drain on some kitchen towels.
+For the quail eggs, gently crack each egg using the edge of a knife.
 Drop each egg in a small ramekin or cup and gently slide it into the hot oil.
 Cook four eggs at a time until they firm up, 1 to 1.5 minutes.
 Larger eggs may take a little longer.

 - On a warm plate, spoon the warm piquillo peppers, place a piece of the morcilla sausage and top with a crispy fried quail egg before serving.